ALBERTUS MAGNUS'

 Albertus Magnus is said to have used The Box of Gateways to a perform a feat of magic for his friends who he had gathered together for a garden party at his house in Cologne.

 Many of these type of puzzle box stories were recounted throughout the history of the University of Paris where LeMarchand no doubt first heard them.
 The truth behind these tales may never be known.
-People have been using the alchemist's name and personal mythology for centuries to publish false occult works like The Book of Secrets.
+People have been using the alchemist's name and personal mythology for centuries in order to publish false occult works like The Book of Secrets